 Reminder: Trust lines do not hold XRP.
 XRP cannot be frozen.

 An individual address can freeze its trust line to a financial institution.
 This has no effect on transactions between the institution and other users.
-It does, however, prevent other addresses, including operational addresses, from sending that financial institution's issued currencies to the individual address.
+It does, however, prevent other addresses, including operational addresses, from sending that financial institution's tokens to the individual address.
 This type of individual freeze has no effect on offers.

 An address cannot enable the Individual Freeze setting if it has enabled the No Freeze setting.